-One way to go about it would be with a fake email account from services such as Temp-mail or Guerilla Mail.
+One way to go about it would be with a fake email account from services such as Temp-mail, Guerilla Mail or Internxt temporary email.
 This is fine for a single use but using these services on a regular basis is a lot of effort.
 Some sites run a validation process that automatically rejects popular dummy domains.

 And what if you’re fine with receiving occasional emails from a site but don’t want your address to be sold and misused as a result?
 It happens frequently that you subscribe to a newsletter and shortly after start receiving fishy viagra advertisements from a completely unrelated account.
 These two facts could very well be related.